jpswade/jpswade.github.io/_posts/2014-01-27-introducing-domain-search.md

 [<img class="alignnone size-large wp-image-3408" alt="domain-search-example" src="http://wade.be/upload/domain-search-example-1024x487.png" width="640" height="304" srcset="http://wade.be/upload/domain-search-example-300x142.png 300w, http://wade.be/upload/domain-search-example-1024x487.png 1024w, http://wade.be/upload/domain-search-example.png 1349w" sizes="(max-width: 640px) 100vw, 640px" />](http://wade.be/upload/domain-search-example.png)

-You&#8217;ll also find it much easier to see at a glance which domain extensions you can choose from.
-I&#8217;m sure you&#8217;ll agree it really takes any guess work out of which domain extension you should choose.
+You'll also find it much easier to see at a glance which domain extensions you can choose from.
+I'm sure you'll agree it really takes any guess work out of which domain extension you should choose.

 So, let the [Dead Useful Domain Search](http://deaduseful.com/domainsearch/) help you find your next domain name.

-Found a domain you&#8217;re looking for?
-Great, we&#8217;ve got a select number of registrars you can purchase them from, making the whole process as easy as possible.
+Found a domain you're looking for?
+Great, we've got a select number of registrars you can purchase them from, making the whole process as easy as possible.

 I hope you enjoy using this project as much as I enjoyed making it.

-You&#8217;ll need to keep your eye out for more dead useful domain name related tools.
+You'll need to keep your eye out for more dead useful domain name related tools.

 Enjoy!